naitmare01/getdriftlaget/README.md

 - The bot needs to added to the space that should get notifications

 ```
-More info about Webex Teams and the API: [Webex Developer](https://developer.webex.com/)
+More info about Webex Teams and the API See Webex developer documentation - https://developer.webex.com/
 ```

 ### Installing